eriol3381/factorbi.github.io/src/content/docs/home.md

 *   Run manually or automatically with a Windows Task schedule.
 *   Upload big datasets using Recursive Sync.

-> Data is also available as CSV files on S3 so you can use other AWS services like [Amazon Athena](https://aws.amazon.com/athena/) and [AWS Glue](https://aws.amazon.com/glue/) to build your data lake.
+> Data is also available as CSV files on S3 so you can use other AWS services like <a href="https://aws.amazon.com/athena/" target="_blank">Amazon Athena</a> and <a href="https://aws.amazon.com/glue/" target="_blank">AWS Glue</a> to build your data lake.

 ### Two-way synchronization